ntdanh1612/pycrab-fe/README.md

 pnpm install
 ```

+3. Set up Supabase (required for authentication):
+   - Follow the instructions in [SUPABASE_SETUP.md](./SUPABASE_SETUP.md)
+   - Create a `.env` file by copying `.env.example` and fill in your Supabase credentials

-3. Start the development server:
+4. Start the development server:
 ```bash
 pnpm dev
 ```

-4. Build for production:
+5. Build for production:
 ```bash
 pnpm build
 ```